 - Freeport Holiday Sparkle Parade

-The team has traveled to other elementary schools in Maine and has participated with many local fundraisers, ceremonies, and community events including the popular Annual Community Performance held in March at the Mt.
-Ararat High School Gymnasium with hundreds attending.
+The team has traveled to other elementary schools in Maine to promote respectful opportunities of personal growth, participated with many local fundraisers, ceremonies and community events.
+The popular Woodside One Wheelers Community Performance held annually in early March at the Mt.
+Ararat High School Gymnasium, typically with hundreds in attendance.

 In addition to promoting safety, personal fitness and fun, WOW consistently represents a positive message surrounding goal setting, hard work, and self confidence.
 During weekly practices throughout the school year, members work diligently on learning and refining new skills, improving their routines, and trying out some new challenges.
 Learning to spin plates, juggle scarves, rings, balls and clubs.
 They move on to technical riding of a unicycle, and mastering specific skills such as walking on stilts, and balancing on walking globes, are all great challenges which improve physical skills such as balance and coordination and teach many life long lessons in patience, concentration, self motivation, and perseverance.
 WOW performers are encouraged to carry these skills over into their academic endeavors as well.